pmbanugo/tina/README.md

 # Tina - Erlang's fault tolerance.
 System-level performance.
+No async/await.
-No VM, no GC, no async/await.
+> *An Actor-like, thread-per-core concurrency framework — No VM, no GC, no async/await.*

 Tina is a thread-per-core concurrency engine built in Odin, inspired by Erlang's supervision and Seastar's hardware sympathy.
 It is designed for **Safety, Performance, Simplicity and Predictability**.
 There is no `async/await`, no hidden mutexes, no garbage collector pausing your threads.

-Instead, Tina enforces strict physical laws on your software.
-You trade the illusion of "easy" concurrency for actual, deterministic control over your hardware and fault boundaries.
+Modern frameworks and libraries sell you the illusion of "easy" concurrency while hiding the actual cost.
+Tina forces you to think with [mechanical sympathy](https://mechanical-sympathy.blogspot.com/2011/07/why-mechanical-sympathy.html).
+You trade the comfort of invisible state machines for absolute, deterministic control over your hardware and fault boundaries.

 [![asciicast](https://asciinema.org/a/WdF4hD8OLTEV2M8n.svg)](https://asciinema.org/a/WdF4hD8OLTEV2M8n)